 Here you’ll experience the whole gamut of sceneries.
 These sceneries include breathtaking mountain views from certain tee boxes, the ocean as your backdrop on many of your putts, and beautiful trees that will line your fairways on many holes.

 Whether you decide to walk or ride, Hualalai’s gentle sloping terrain will make the golfing experience smooth.
-The best part: your green fee covers golf for the entire day, so if you feel like playing more than 18 holes, you’re more than welcome to do so!
+The best part: your green fee covers golf for the entire day, so if you feel like playing more than 18 holes on the Big Island, you’re more than welcome to do so!

 4. Poipu Bay Golf Course – Koloa, Kauai